 Taking advantage of geographic arbitrage was another primary motivation for becoming a digital nomad.
 I was living paycheck to paycheck in Southern California before starting this blog.
 Now, I am able to save and invest a bit of money every month.
 My finances have improved.

 I started my digital nomad journey living in Mexico.
 The country offers a low cost of living, interesting culture, and phenomenal cuisine.
 It’s perfect for digital nomads.
 From there, I traveled through central and some of South America.
 In recent months, I’ve been living in Argentina and Brazil.
-I plan to head back to Africa next month.
+I plan to head to Uganda next month.
 I’ll probably spend the winter there then head to Asia in the spring.

 Of course, I have found that there are some drawbacks to this lifestyle.
 Constantly moving around does get exhausting.
 It’s difficult to make friends and nearly impossible to have a long-term relationship.
 It’s also hard to stay healthy.
 My diet and sleep schedule aren’t ideal.
 I also don’t get as much exercise as I should.
 I spend too much time sitting in front of my computer.

 Within the next couple of years, I would like to put down some roots somewhere.
 Maybe abroad or maybe in my home country.
-I think the perfect setup would be to have a home base somewhere and travel 3-6 months per year.
+I think the perfect setup would be to have a home base somewhere and travel for 3-6 months per year.
 That would allow for the best of both worlds.

 As you can see, there are many pros and cons of being a digital nomad.
 For those who love travel and freedom and are able to work independently, the lifestyle can be ideal.
 This lifestyle is a dream come true for many.
 Being a digital nomad can teach you new things, introduce you to new people, and allow you to save money.
 It’s an exciting and rewarding life full of adventure.